Series 6 — Episode 19

-Brevitt (David Garth) tells Merrydale (Liam Redmond) he can't take it any longer, he has to escape.
-Merrydale says he'll never make it and suggests they plan an escape but Brevitt has made up his mind.
-They're interrupted by Mellor (Richard Caldicot) - the maitre d'hôtel - who recommends the salmon soufflé for dinner.
-Brevitt leaps up and heads for the door, where the desk manager, Parker (Dudley Foster), asks him where he's going.
-When Brevitt declares his intention, Parker indicates his bags are already packed and asks for his room key, then presses the bell.
+In a dim corner, the shadow of bars cast against the wall, Brevitt (David Garth) tells Charles Merrydale (Liam Redmond) he can’t take it any longer, he has to escape.
+Merrydale says he’ll never make it and suggests they plan an escape but Brevitt has made up his mind.
+They’re interrupted by Mellor (Richard Caldicot) - the maitre d’hôtel - who recommends the salmon soufflé for dinner.
+Brevitt leaps up and heads for the door, where the manager, Parker (Dudley Foster), asks him where he’s going.
+When Brevitt declares his intention, Parker indicates his bags are already packed and asks for his room key, then rings for a bellhop.
 Brevitt is relieved, and steps outside.
-Moments later there's a crashing noise and the busboys carry him back in, Parker apologising about the slippery top step.
+Moments later there’s a crashing noise and the bellhops carry him back in, Parker apologising about the slippery top step.

 Tara arrives at the hotel and checks in.
 She surprises Parker by asking for Charles, who is in the lounge.
 Charles is overjoyed to see her - out loud - but chastises her for coming under his breath.
 He waits for Mellor to depart then whispers he’s being held prisoner.
 Charles explains the hotel is a prison, but he doesn’t know who’s a prisoner and who’s a guard.
 He tells her about Brevitt’s attempt and Tara notices him making another one.
 A screech of tyres and the busboys carry him back in on a stretcher.
 Tara suggest co-incidence and decides to prove it - she tells Parker she won’t be staying and goes to her car, but it won’t start.
 Parker rings for the village taxi, then says he must be out.
 He says the bus stop is half a mile beyond the main gate and Tara declares she’ll walk.
 Parker presses the bell and Tara has a bucket of water dumped on her by the window cleaner.
 Parker says she can’t leave the hotel is such a state and calls Miss Craven (Louise Pajo) to take her to her room.